Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 “Returning to in-person instruction is not tied to employees’ vaccinations,” she said.
 Along “with other health and safety mitigation strategies, it is one way to strengthen our ability to gradually return students and staff to in-person instruction.”

-The Center for Disease Control and Prevention has said health-care staffers and residents of long-term care facilities should get shots first, followed by a second-priority group of adults 75 or older and “essential” workers, including teachers.
+The Centers for Disease Control and Prevention has said health-care staffers and residents of long-term-care facilities should get shots first, followed by a second-priority group of adults 75 or older and “essential” workers, including teachers.
 But the federal guidance is not binding and states have final say, which has led to widely varying strategies.

 Vaccines are available this week for teachers in at least 22 states and the District, according to a tally kept by EdWeek.
 And a handful of governors, citing their desire to reopen schools, are prioritizing teachers beyond what the CDC recommends.
 In Oregon, Gov. Kate Brown (D) is delivering the vaccine to teachers first, before the elderly and people with preexisting health conditions.